kingwingfly/sql_bug_report/README.md

     tokio::time::sleep(std::time::Duration::from_secs(1)).await;
 }
 ```
-This can ensure the runtime which initialed the OnceCell is still alive when the left runtimes try to get the OnceCell.
+This can ensure the runtime which initialized the OnceCell is still alive when the left runtimes try to get the OnceCell.